CannedNet/CannedNet.Client/README.md

 # CannedNet.Client
-Client mod for connecting to a CannedNet instance
+BepInEx 6 Client mod for connecting to a CannedNet instance